 Make your filling:

-- In bowl of stand mixer with whisk attachment beat, whisk together the brown sugar, flour, salt, pumpkin spice until well combined.
+- In bowl of stand mixer with whisk attachment, whisk together the brown sugar, flour, salt, spices until well combined.

 - Pour in eggs one at a time until mixed.